 Maybe I’m naive and ignorant, but it doesn’t seem like that much of a bad thing.
-I mean, hey, it’s not like I’m going to be able to afford health care once I leave my parents’ house.posted about 4 years ago
+I mean, hey, it’s not like I’m going to be able to afford health care once I leave my parents’ house.posted over 4 years ago

 Make Her Feel Welcome with Chic Points